Why did the project timeline change?

 The addition will be a three-story, modern glass construction featuring:

-- Enclosed link from the third floor of the SLC to the third floor of MC, connecting the SLC via the campus tunnel/link network
+- Enclosed link from the second floor of the SLC to the third floor of MC, connecting the SLC via the campus tunnel/link network

 - Covered walkway towards AHS buildings